 The first step in getting help for the effects of cocaine on the brain involves getting sober with medicated-assisted detox.
 You’re able to get off of cocaine comfortably, without the harsh comedown or withdrawal symptoms.
 You will also receive around-the-clock medical care from our team of the best professionals in the industry.
 Once you have completed detox, you will begin therapy and treatment for any co-occurring disorders to get you on the best path toward a healthy, happy, long-term recovery.

-We will then work with you on the best possible aftercare so that you are able to maintain your sobriety once you leave Seasons.
+We will then work with you on the best possible aftercare so that you are able to maintain your sobriety once you leave Seasons in Malibu.
 This will help you to be as healthy as possible, working toward reversing the effects of cocaine on the brain.

-Until very recently, addiction to drugs has been looked at as a problem of will power or morality, and that those afflicted by it simply lacked the self-control to stay away from addictive drugs or use them responsibly.
+Until very recently, addiction to drugs has been seen as a problem of willpower or morality, and those afflicted by it simply lacked the self-control to stay away from addictive drugs or use them responsibly.
 It is easy to dismiss addiction as a character defect and ignore it, but that characterization is useless when attempting to treat or rehabilitate a drug addict, not to mention wholly inaccurate.

 Ultimately, addictive drugs hijack the brain’s normal decision-making process, chemically forcing the afflicted individual to seek out and use more and more of the substance in order to attempt to satisfy an insatiable craving.

-With our superior team of clinicians, we are able to succinctly pinpoint those areas of focus that will give the client the most advanced opportunity for success.
-Our approach towards healing is collaborative, comprehensive and committed.
+With Seasons in Malibu’s superior team of clinicians, we are able to succinctly pinpoint those areas of focus that will give the client the most advanced opportunity for success.
+Our approach toward healing is collaborative, comprehensive, and committed.
+Call us today at 424.235.2009.